kaalam/document.source/kaalam/_posts/2018-10-1-how_is_jazz_a_solution.md

 ---
 layout: post
-title: How Can I Start Using Jazz?
+title: How is Jazz a solution
-description: Jazz world
+description: What precise ideas included in Jazz are improvements over current platforms?
-image: assets/images/pic04.jpg
+image: assets/images/top_solution.jpg
 ---

 <h2>How to start?</h2>